 Photo Courtesy of Fargo’s Pizza | Yelp

-Established in December of 1973 by two brothers, Leon and Landon Gardner, Fargo’s has since been a popular spot with Colorado Springs locals, along with visitors from all over the globe.
-Upon opening the restaurant, Leon created a folklore tale including a western gambler named Fargo who fell in love with an Italian immigrant named Sophia.
-The two made a living off of Sophia’s inheritance — her family’s old Italian recipes — and thus, Fargo’s Pizza!
+Established in December of 1973 by two brothers, Leon and Landon Gardner, Fargo’s has always been a popular local destination.
+Upon he opened the restaurant, Leon created a folklore tale including a western gambler named Fargo who fell in love with an Italian immigrant named Sophia.
+After they married, the two made a living off of Sophia’s old Italian family recipes.

 The family restaurant can seat over 500 guests in its impressive 16,000 square foot building, serving Italian classics, like pizza and pasta, and sandwiches, salads, soups, and desserts.
 The restaurant’s construction beckons the Victorian period, even incorporating authentic artifacts and handcrafted stained glass works of art.